environmental-bioinformatics-master/popgen_HW6_2023/README.md

 # Step 5: Convert file format and run PCA

 There are a lot of different places you could go with your SNP panel from here.
 We're going to use the eigensoft program to conduct a Principal Components Analysis of the cleaned SNPs you generated with Stacks.
 Unfortunately, like almost every population genomics software, it requires a special input format.
-The python file we used to filter GATK SNPs in class will convert to this format, but you will first have to export the SNPs into tabular format from the Stacks-generated .vcf file.

-To create the SNP table, deactivate your Stacks conda environment and activate your `gatk` conda environment from class.

-Run the resulting table through the `SNP_qual_filter.py` filtering script (in repo), setting "dummy" quality and coverage parameters (eg, min coverage of 1), so the script will produce output files in eigenstrat format without removing any SNPs since you have already filtered SNPs in Stacks.
+I have provided two python scripts written by Iain Mathieson to convert your Stacks-generated `.vcf` file to the multiple input files required by eigenstrat.

+Convert your Stacks-provided `.vcf` file by using `vcf2eigensoft.py`.
+The other file, `gdc.py`, contains functions that will be called by `vcf2eigensoft.py` so needs to be in the same firectory for the conversion to work.

 Deactivate the `gatk` conda environment and activate the `popgen` conda environment you should have already set up for class.
 If you don't have that environment, set it up like this:
 ```